prettydiff/wisdom/controversial_opinions.md

 Incompatibility is directly correlated with [neuroticism](https://www.youtube.com/watch?v=1lmyYyZiutg), which is has no association with intelligence.
 This is measurable and compatibility is highly predictive.
 To say that many developers are incompatible with something like the DOM is to directly assert that many developers are some degree of measurably neurotic.
-Scoring low on neuroticism, or achieving higher compatibility with a multistage decision matrix like the DOM, is associated with calmness and low negative emotion.
+Scoring low on neuroticism, associated with calmness and low negative emotion, achieves higher compatibility with a multistage decision matrix like the DOM.
+That statement is absolutely true for males, but less so for females.
+More on that later.

-These are the people that appear to barely have a pulse even under intense external environmental stress, such as remaining serenely calm under intense pressure.
+These are the people that appear to barely have a pulse even under intense external environmental stress, such as remaining serenely calm under intense pressure, and despite the intensity of those external pressures continue to function cognitive clarity.
+It doesn't mean these people are immune from fear, as fear executes in a different area of the brain separate from other negative emotions.
+Instead it means these people are not distracted by fear and if the fear is enough to trigger endorphin and adrenal responses they actually become more intelligent in the face of fear.

-**If you want the best front-end developers, and at a bargain price, hire unnaturally calm people off the street that are minimally intelligent enough to learn to code.
-Assume all training expenses as a cost of doing business.**
+**If you want the best front-end developers, and at a bargain price, hire unnaturally calm people off the street that are at least minimally intelligent enough to learn to code.**
-That prior statement describes males.
-It applies to females less directly.
+Yes, people off the street will require training and education time, but that is the cost of talent.
 Most businesses do the opposite only to be hopelessly surprised the quality of work is garbage and the developers responsible for that garbage are extremely narcissistic when assessing responsibility.
 That narcissism is exceedingly more common than in a natural social environment, because redirection is a survival mechanism of the grossly incompatible.